pvcraven/networking-down-under-book/source/chapter_03/chapter_03.rst

 the wires as follows:

 1. Orange striped
+2. Orange solid
+3. Green striped
+4. Blue solid
 5. Orange solid
 6. Green striped
 7. Blue solid
 8. Blue striped
 9. Green solid
 10. Brown striped
 11. Brown solid

 This order follows the wiring standard T-568B.
 If you search for a